SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 3. Navigate to **Device Explorer** using the left-hand menu.

-4. Check the box next to **GUIDVALUE.Trafficlight-01.0** (or whichever the traffic light \#1 is named in your list - the names could be long, so clicking on one will open an overview blade displaying the full name of the device).
+4. Check the box next to **GUIDVALUE.Trafficlight-01.0** (or whichever the traffic light \#1 is named in your list - the names could be long, so selecting one will open an overview blade displaying the full name of the device).

 5. Select **jobs** in the top menu.